Man in the Iron Mask: Dauger de Cavoye in prison at Saint-Lazare

-Dauger de Cavoye also wrote a second letter, this time to the King but undated, outlining the same complaints and requesting his freedom.
-The King responded in a letter to the head of Saint-Lazare on 17 August 1678, telling him that "M. de Cavoye should have communication with no one at all, not even with his sister, unless in your presence or in the presence of one of the priests of the mission".
+Dauger de Cavoye also wrote a second letter, this time to Louis XIV but undated, outlining the same complaints and requesting his freedom.
+The King responded in a letter to the head of Saint-Lazare on 17 August 1678, (Note: Noone mentions that this letter from Louis XIV "was brought to the author's attention by Stanislas Brugnon (...) [and] can be consulted in the register of the King's Orders in the National Archives in Paris", reference: "AN O1 22, folio 156".) telling him that "M. de Cavoye should have communication with no one at all, not even with his sister, unless in your presence or in the presence of one of the priests of the mission".
 The letter was signed by the King and Colbert.
 A poem written by Louis-Henri de Loménie de Brienne, an inmate in Saint-Lazare at the time, indicates that Eustache Dauger de Cavoye died as a result of heavy drinking in the late 1680s.
 Historians consider all this proof enough that he was not involved in any way with the man in the mask.